I made these cute felt strawberry magnets over a few evenings while watching tv.

 STEP 4: With the green top secured to the front and back side of the berry, begin sewing the whole thing together starting with the green top.

-Download a PDF of the Berry Container Labels if giving as a gift:
+Download a PDF of the Berry Gift Labels: